 Structure your email campaign to first welcome the customer with a brief introduction.
 The messages that follow should be educational, informative, and include a CTA that links to a specific landing page.

-Use services such as Unbounce, Leadpages, or Instapage to create your landing page.
-They not only make it easy to design effective landing pages but also to split testing, allowing you to test pages with different layouts and text, to see which leads to the most conversions.
+This allows you to test pages with different layouts and text, to see which leads to the most conversions.

 The subject line of your email message is as important as the message itself.
 Points to consider include: